Gangwon Province, South Korea: Festivals

 In Gangwon Province, almost all of the regions hold festivals.
 Gangneung Danoje was listed in UNESCO's Masterpieces of the Oral and Intangible Heritage of Humanity.

 Geographically, Gangwon Province has several national parks as well as some natural monuments.

 Food

 Gangwon Province is composed of mountains or basins, so locals mainly make food with potatoes or buckwheat.
 All regions of the province have seasoned vegetable rice.
 For example, Jeongseon County is famous for Jeongseon thistle rice; Yeongwol County is famous for Yeongwol buckwheat rolls; Hwacheon County is famous for Hwacheon trout rice in a stone bowl and Hwacheon goatsbeard rice; and Yanggu County is famous for Yanggu dried green radish cuisine.
 In coastal regions, fish and salted seafood is consumed.
-For example, Donghae City is famous for Donghae steamed fish; Sokcho is famous for Sokcho Squid Sausages; and Samcheok is famous for blowfish soup.
+For example, Donghae is famous for Donghae steamed fish; Sokcho is famous for Sokcho Squid Sausages; and Samcheok is famous for blowfish soup.
 These are normally very simple and easy to cook, like the province's traditional food.